 The only things that are accomplished in a meeting like this — which is all talk and no action — are a sense of futility, deep irritation and a growing dislike of our co-workers.
 The longer it goes on, the less you care about solving problems or improving the workplace.
 All you care about is getting the hell out of that shrinking, stuffy boardroom and taking a breath of fresh air outside.

-Now imagine this scenario involves an unhappy husband and wife sitting side by side in a marriage counselor’s office.
+Now imagine this scenario with an unhappy couple in a marriage counselor’s office.

 While counselling and talk therapy can work wonders for some people (especially those struggling with abuse, past trauma or mental health issues), many people who are having marriage problems find them to be ineffective or, worse, damaging.
 Too few counselors focus on moving forward toward practical, real-world strategies for couples in conflict.